-- ☐ Regular monitoring and evaluation of pest populations and pest control needs. - ☐ Pesticide use only if nontoxic options (e.g., sanitation, structural repairs, mechanical traps) are unreasonable or have been exhausted and then only a least-toxic pesticide (see sidebar).
+- ☐ Regular monitoring and evaluation of pest populations and pest control needs. - □ Pesticide use only if nontoxic options (e.g., sanitation, structural repairs, mechanical traps) are unreasonable or have been exhausted and then only a least-toxic pesticide (see sidebar).

-For more tips on non-chemical pest control, watch "The ABCs of Pest Habitat Modification" on Orkin University Online (www.orkin.com/commercial/orkin-university/abcs-of-pest-habitat-modification/).
+For more tips on non-chemical pest control, watch "The ABCs of Pest Habitat Modification" on Orkin University Online (www.orkincommercial.com - Orkin University tab).